Benchmarking multicultural services

 - Feedback mechanisms available only in English and based on complaints.

-- No research is carried out to assess the relevant success of libraries in meeting NESB client needs.
+- No research is carried out to assess the relevant success of libraries in meeting CALD client needs.

 Download benchmarks